Switzerland loves cash

 Make way for digital fraud

 Waging war on cash bill payments?
 Marina Weaver pouts.
 “It would be an illusion to believe that limiting the use of cash would limit crime,” she asserts.
 “Statistics show exactly the opposite!
-With a shift to digital payments – in Sweden, for example, following the introduction of standards limiting cash payments – crimes linked to this method of payment, such as attacks on banks, ATMs and vans, have indeed fallen by more than 80%, but what they fail to mention is that digital fraud has increased by more than 90%.”
+With a shift to digital payments – in Sweden, for example, following the introduction of standards limiting cash payments – crimes linked to this method of payment, such as attacks on banks, ATMs and vans, have indeed fallen by over 80%, but what they fail to mention is that digital fraud has increased by over 90%”.